open-wc/open-wc/packages/scoped-elements/README.md

 ### Obtaining a scoped tag name

 Maybe you want to create a scoped element programmatically and don't know which one is the scoped tag name?
-No problem, there is a static method called `getScopedTagName` that would help you for that.
+No problem, there is a method called `getScopedTagName` that would help you for that.

 ```js
 import { LitElement } from 'lit-element';